chiggyb/ColorCodedReminder-Fronted/README.md

-# Angular/TypeScript Forms
+# Color Coded Website for the Project based on Angular/TypeScript Forms

-This code sample demonstrates how Angular template-driven forms and reactive forms can be created and used.
+This code was built as a part of my Graduate Reserach Project and is based on the Angular Forms from Angular 5.

 ## Running the Application